 On the other notes, you can probably see that it says lucky dip.
 I decided to buy items that I knew Jake would love and I popped these into a cardboard box with shredded paper and hamper shred.
-I didn’t wrap them up as I also wanted this to be as cost-effective as possible (hence the use of the old cardboard box, the paper etc).
-I went for items I knew we would use like the arts and crafts, toys that he would play with (metal cars), Christmas decorations for him to place on the tree and use year after year, books, an Elf door and so on.
+I didn’t wrap them up as I also wanted this to be as cost-effective as possible.
+I decided to opt for items I knew we would use like arts and crafts, toys that he would play with (metal cars, open-ended wooden toys), Christmas decorations for him to place on the tree and use year after year, books, an Elf door and so on.
 The great thing about this is that you can spend very little but still find useful gifts that your child will love.

 Each day would alternate between a chocolate, a lucky dip and a memory maker.
 When he got the lucky dip I would bring the box out and get him to close his eyes and have a rummage around to see what prize he got.
 The memory maker notes were all placed in a safe place in a drawer to be brought out the following year.
 (The chocolate was eaten on the spot!)

 The homemade advent calendar had its own spot in the kitchen to make it a focal point with his Letter from Santa as you walked in.
 It is such a simple idea and yet one that made him so excited and happy each morning.
 It didn’t take much work or planning and it’s something I can easily do every single year for him (and for his brother now he is older too).